 For diarrheal diseases, interventions that improve water, sanitation and hygiene conditions are the best way to prevent diarrheal diseases across all age groups.

 There are two main reasons why the number of children dying from diarrhea is still so large – the prevalence of diarrhea-associated risk factors and the lack of access to essential treatment.

-In addition to reducing exposure to risks factors, increasing access to oral rehydration solution (ORS), therapeutic zinc use and the coverage of rotavirus vaccines were all shown to be essential for reducing the burden of diarrheal diseases in children.5
+In addition to reducing exposure to risks factors, increasing access to oral rehydration therapy (ORT), therapeutic zinc use and the coverage of rotavirus vaccines were all shown to be essential for reducing the burden of diarrheal diseases in children.6

 The number of people in this age group dying from diarrheal diseases due to the poor water, sanitation and hygiene conditions has increased in the past decades.
-However, this is a reflection of increased number of people aged 70 and over in the population.
-Overall, the death rates due to these risk factors have fallen.
-In 1990 the death rate due to unsafe water use was 174 individuals per 100,000, today that number is 109.
+This is to a large degree a reflection of population aging and the increased number of people aged 70 and over in the population: The death rates – which are unaffected by population changes – due to these risk factors have fallen.
+In 1990 the death rate due to unsafe water use was 174 individuals per 100,000, today that rate is 109 per 100,000.